BigFatDog/auth-flow-react-apollo-saga/README.md

 ## Implementation
 ### Project Structure
 I started this project with [React Boilerplate](https://github.com/react-boilerplate/react-boilerplate).
 The following adjustments are made per my own needs:
-1. server code are compiled to build/server
+1. server code are compiled to build/server/bundle.js
 2. .graphql support
-3. server logic are in ES6, built and run with babel-node
+3. server logic are in ES6, run with node since [1.0.2](https://github.com/BigFatDog/auth-flow-react-apollo-saga/releases/tag/1.0.2)
+4. server runs with `esm` in `dev` mode
-4. add apollo server and client
+5. add apollo server and client
-5. axios is used for rest call
+6. axios is used for rest call
-6. fontawesome 5
+7. fontawesome 5

 ### Web Server authentication v.s.
 GraphQL authentication
 It has been introduced in this awesome tutorial: [Apollo Tutorial](https://dev-blog.apollodata.com/a-guide-to-authentication-in-graphql-e002a4039d1).